 Don’t speak to any investigators prior to calling a lawyer.
 In most identity theft cases, investigators watch potential suspects for long periods of time before making a move.
 Investigators might know a lot more about your case than they let on.
 Do not speak with an investigator until you have an attorney present.
 The law does not force you to answer any questions without legal counsel by your side.

 Orent Law Offices excels at listening to a criminal defendant’s particular situation and tailoring a unique, personalized defense strategy for that individual.
 If police in Phoenix have arrested you for alleged identity theft, waste no time in calling our firm.
 We’ll instantly go to work on your case, helping you protect yourself during conversations with investigators and police officers.
 Help from our lawyers could make all the difference in the criminal consequences of your case, whether you did or did not commit the crime.
 We can help you achieve the best possible outcome for the identity theft case against you.

-If you have been accused of identity theft, contact the Orent Law Offices.
+If you have been accused of identity theft, contact the Phoenix defense attorneys at Orent Law Offices.
 Phoenix identity theft and forgery attorney Craig Orent has over 25 years experience as a defense lawyer, defending clients against criminal charges, and will work tirelessly on your case.
 He will examine all aspects of your case to ensure the court is aware of all mitigating factors that could reduce your punishment range down from the state-mandated presumptive range.